 The Humane Society based its study on 65 different animal protection issues in 10 categories, including fighting, cruelty, puppy mills, wildlife, animals in research and companion-animal laws.

-The Animal Legal Defense Fund ranked jurisdictions based on cumulative scores to 38 questions covering 14 categories of animal protection laws, including penalties, general prohibitions, law-enforcement policies, animal fighting and cruelty reporting
+The Animal Legal Defense Fund ranked jurisdictions based on cumulative scores to 38 questions covering 14 categories of animal protection laws, including penalties, general prohibitions, law-enforcement policies, animal fighting and cruelty reporting requirements.

 "Every state has room for improvement -- even the top states," said Stephan K. Otto, an Oregon attorney and director of legislative affairs for the Animal Legal Defense Fund.
 Otto authored the study.